daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 ## Step 5: Retrieve List of Distinct Records in `day` Column

-Run the following SQL query to retrieve list of distinct days from the bank_marketing table.
-This results would be useful in the preparation of the SQL query for step 7.
+Run the following SQL query to retrieve a list of distinct days from the bank_marketing table.
+The results would be useful in the preparation of the SQL query for step 7.
 We need to know the unique records in the `day` column.

 ```sql
 SELECT DISTINCT day